tigran-sog/inequality-metrics/README.md

 ![Image: Utility functions across different income elasticities](viz/utility%20across%20elasticity.png)

-By plotting the utility function of income (and its derivative, the marginal utility of income) at increasing values of $\rho/\epsilon$, we can see how marginal utility decays even more strongly and the utility plateaus sooner.
+By plotting the utility function of income (and its derivative, the marginal utility of income) at increasing values of $\rho/\epsilon$, we can see how marginal utility decays even more strongly and utility plateaus even sooner.
 Therefore, when applied to the context of the Atkinson index, higher values of $\epsilon$ assume that differences in incomes among poorer sections of society are more important than other differences among higher incomes.

 Let's try and see how this works empirically by applying different Atkinson indices to income distributions with more or less inequality in the lower ends of the distribution.